- posted by:

 The banner reads:

 “Support service for gay, lesbian, bisexual, transgender, same-sex attracted and gender diverse young people, their families and community.
 ‘A place to be me, with the support I need”.

 For those of my readers who don’t know, Twenty10 is an organisation that works with GLBTI youth and their families in New South Wales and provides a range of services including: Information, Referrals, Support & Advocacy, Case Management, Drop in Services, Groups & Projects, Accommodation for Homelessness, Counselling referrals, Family Support Services, Community Support Services and Schools, Rural support and Telephone support.

-I’m so fucking offended by it all that I’m on the edge of my seat with rage (and hunger), how dare they help teenagers.
+I’m so fucking offended by it all that I’m on the edge of my seat with rage, how dare they help teenagers at-risk.